jeremyschulman/netcfgbu/docs/config-ssh-jumphost.md

    * `timeout` - *(Optional)* A timeout in seconds when connecting to the jump host server.
 If not provided, will use the default connection timeout value (30s)

+Using jump hosts currently requires that you are also using an ssh-agent and have loaded any ssh-keys so that the `$SSH_AUTH_SOCK` environment variable exists and running `ssh-add -l` shows that your ssh keys have been loaded for use.

 ### Examples